 September-November fulltime (Q1)

-The pilot will start in September 2018.
+The pilot has started in September 2018.
 This was very well received and has led to an exciting new chapter of JIP.
 The pilot of 2018 intends the participation of ± five interdisciplinary project teams of each 4 to 5 selected MSc students.
 The projects are focused on integrated design or research assignments, in addition to value adding, societal acceptance and engineering ethics.
 The following elements are key for this project:

 - Working closely together with companies in business innovation ‘in the niche’ on a business case to create innovative impact.

 - Broadening yourself out of your field of expertise and sharing your disciplinary knowledge, deepening your analytic and creative skills.

 - To realize change and impact.
 Not afraid of getting a taste of success and failure to become resilient in the face of obstacles.

 Submit to prepare yourself for a future professional engineering environment in a rapidly changing world with complex global challenges and professions which even don’t exist yet.